 - Monster Match Addition Equations - Which of the following sets of pictures shows the answer to 3 + 4?

-- Interpreting Pictographs - Number of candies each child received.
+- Interpreting Pictographs - This chart shows the number of candies each child received.

-- Frightning Patterns - Complete the pattern by placing your answer on the tombstone of the missing number.
+- Frightening Patterns - Complete the pattern by placing your answer on the tombstone of the missing number.

 Core Aligned and Leveled Collection